-This upper level course expands upon the student's knowledge base from marketing and statistics.
-This course takes a systems approach to the design and implementation of marketing research.
-Topics include: identifying and specifying data needs, methods of data collection, analysis and interpretation of results.
-Attention is given to identifying the many sources of error that occur when conducting research and ways of trying to minimize total error.
-In addition to traditional course material, students, in teams, work on a semester-long marketing research project for a client.
-At the end of the semester, each team delivers a formal oral presentation of their findings to the client along with an accompanying written report.
+Marketing Research examines the use of information to improve marketing management decision making.
+Students will have exposure to qualitative and quantitative research techniques.
+Building upon the students' marketing and statistics knowledge and using a systems approach, the class discusses the identification of data needs, methods of data collection, and analysis and interpretation of findings.
+Attention is given to identifying the many sources of error that occur when conducting research and the importance of minimizing total error.
+Typically, teams of students conduct a marketing research project for a client.
+The projects culminate with an oral presentation to the client and an accompanying written report.

-Prerequisite: BUS 233 or 234 Operations & Information Systems and BUS 235 or 236 Management and BUS 239 or 240 Marketing and ECN 237 or 238 Corporation Finance.
+Prerequisite: BUS 233 or 234 Operations & Information Systems and BUS 235 or 236 Management and BUS 239 or 240 Marketing and FIN 237 or 238 Corporation Finance.
 Limited to juniors or seniors Meets general academic requirement W when offered as 348.